How beekeepers can obtain Oxytetracycline for the control of European foulbrood

 - inspection by the veterinarian of EFB infected brood comb

-- the provision of a certificate from a DEDJTR apiary officer after inspecting comb with EFB diseased bee larvae
+- the provision of a certificate from an apiary officer from the department after inspecting comb with EFB diseased bee larvae

 - the provision of a laboratory report confirming EFB from a bee larval smear.